Home >

 During his travels, the sailor had accidentally found the mythical island of Amaurote (Utopia), had lived there for five years, and was returning home with news of the perfect state.
 Highly unfavorable comparisons are drawn by the narrator between the inhabitants of this blessed isle and the people of England. --Robert B. Downs

-- MICHELANGELO Buonarroti (1475-1564)
+- MICHELANGELO (1475-1564)

 Neil R. Bonner fan site |

-see Giorgio Vasari biography
+see Giorgio Vasari Lives

 Gregory Wolfe review |